 2. When you see this screen, insert the Connections CD into your CD-ROM drive and type D:\ to replace the A:\.
-(NOTE: If your CD-ROM drive has a different letter name, type that letter instead of \mathbf{D} .)
+(NOTE: If your CD-ROM drive has a different letter name, type that letter instead of D.)

 Click OK.
-Windows will load the modem's setup information.
+Windows will load the modem's drivers.

-3. Once Windows finishes loading the information from the CD-ROM, you should verify that the modem installation was a success.
+3. Once Windows 95 finishes loading the information from the CD-ROM, you should verify that the modern installation was a success.
 When your desktop returns, click the Windows Start button and point to Settings.
 Then click Control Panel.